-Many of us are looking for new ways to feel grounded and happy as we continue to navigate the big changes of working, learning, and teaching remotely.
-To bring some science to self-care, we partnered with Dacher Keltner and Emiliana Simon-Thomas from UC Berkeley’s Greater Good Science Center for a talk on The Science of Happiness, a course on the groundbreaking science of positive psychology taken by over half a million students worldwide.
+Many of us are looking for tips to feel grounded and happy in the face of working, learning, and teaching in new ways, from navigating the remote world to returning to offices to everything in between.
+To bring some science to self-care, we partnered with Dacher Keltner and Emiliana Simon-Thomas, instructors for the groundbreaking course taken by over half a million students worldwide: The Science of Happiness from UC Berkeley’s Greater Good Science Center.

-Keep reading to learn more or watch the video below for the full talk from our Facebook live event, which ends with a guided mindful breathing exercise.
+Keep reading to learn more and hear directly from Simon-Thomas and Keltner in our Office Hours video and a full talk from a Facebook live event, which ends with a guided mindful breathing exercise.

 The “CPR” of Happiness